 This article does not suggest that visual contracts are superior to text-only contracts.
 Instead, it highlights a complexity spectrum and the need for legal documents to align with the needs of those they intend to serve.
 While visual contracts are a great way to do this, so is using plain-language principles generally, especially given the cost of producing contracts in comic-book form.

 As we’ve seen in our post on visual contracts, using plain language doesn’t just help people with access needs understand their responsibilities but is useful at all levels of complexity in labour, commercial, and other scenarios.

-If you’re a lawyer or legal designer in need of plain-language writing, editing, or translation services, get in touch today.
+If you’re a lawyer or legal designer needing plain-language writing, editing, or translation services, get in touch today.
 Let’s give clients the access to justice they deserve (and are paying for)!